Bone marrow failure

 Bone marrow failure occurs in individuals who produce an insufficient amount of red blood cells, white blood cells or platelets.
 Red blood cells transport oxygen to be distributed throughout the body's tissue.
 White blood cells fight off infections that enter the body.
-Bone marrow also contains platelets, which trigger clotting, and thus help stop the blood flow when a wound occurs.
+Bone marrow progenitor cells known as megakaryocytes produce platelets, which trigger clotting, and thus help stop the blood flow when a wound occurs.

 Signs and symptoms

 The two most common signs and symptoms of bone marrow failure are bleeding and bruising.
-Blood may be seen throughout the gums, nose or the skin, and tend to last longer than normal.
-Children have a bigger chance of seeing blood in their urine or stools, which results in digestive problems with an unpleasant scent.
+Blood may be seen throughout the gums, nose or the skin, and bleeding tends to last longer than normal.
+Children have a greater chance of seeing blood in their urine or stools, which results in digestive problems with an unpleasant scent.
 Individuals with this condition may also encounter tooth loss or tooth decay.
-Chronic fatigue, shortness of breath, and recurrent colds can also be symptoms of bone marrow failure.
+Chronic fatigue, shortness of breath, and recurrent infections can also be symptoms of bone marrow failure.

 Causes

 Bone marrow failure in both children and adults can be either inherited or acquired.
 Inherited bone marrow failure is often the cause in young children, while older children and adults may acquire the disease later in life.
-A maturation defect in genes is a common cause of inherited bone marrow failure.
-The most common cause of acquired bone marrow failure is aplastic anemia.
-Working with chemicals such as benzene could be a factor in causing the illness.
-Other factors include radiation or chemotherapy treatments, and immune system problems.
+Acquired bone marrow failure may be due to aplastic anemia or myelodysplastic syndrome.